-SAOTA is a firm of architectural designers and technologists including in-house CGI and marketing teams.
-Their virtual reality app allows users to walk through and look around buildings and homes.
-However, the previous app was difficult for people to use.
+SAOTA is a firm of architectural designers in Cape Town, South Africa.
+Their virtual reality (VR) app allows users to "walk through" and look around buildings and homes.
+However, their app was difficult and confusing for people to use.
 My job was to redesign the app to fix the previous problems, which included:

 The previous app only used black, white, and gray.
 The reasoning behind that was to allow the user to focus on the beautiful images.
 However, that made the call to action buttons difficult to find.
 The previous "download" button was a subtle white outline that many users never noticed.
 Since downloading the VR maps is the main purpose of the app, I wanted these buttons to stand out.
-Thus, I added orange as an accent color.
-The orange complemented the warm tones found in most of the images, and I used it sparingly.
-This kept the focus on the architectural renderings.
+Thus, I added bright orange as an accent color.
+The orange complemented the warm tones found in most of the images, and I used it sparingly to keep the focus on the architectural renderings.
 The only time the orange button is used is for the download button, so users will not be confused.
 When they see an orange button on this app, they know it means download.

-When using the virtual reality (VR) portion of the app, there are several buttons that need to be visible to the user are all times: back, help, and the toggle to switch VR on and off.
-These buttons need to be clearly visible, but at the same time, they cannot distract from the experience of augmented reality.
+When using the VR portion of the app, there are two buttons that need to be visible to the user are all times: the back button and the toggle to switch VR on and off.
+These buttons need to be clearly visible, but at the same time, they cannot distract from the experience of the VR.
 They also need to be visible on all background colors- whether the user is looking at a dark corner of a house or up at the bright sun in the sky.
 I decided to make the buttons white outlines to keep them subtle and non-distracting.
 To ensure that they were always visible, I added a slight dark gradient behind them that was nonintrusive to the rest of the screen.

 The new app was much more intuitive, clean, and easy to use.
 There were no more hidden features, and all the app’s capabilities were clear to the user.
 The new app allows users to easily and seamlessly navigate to the virtual reality aspect, which is the main focus of the app.
 Users can now focus on enjoying walking through luxury mansions and skyscrapers without getting frustrated by confusing navigation or hidden buttons.